French president François Hollande has appointed the former banker Emmanuel Macron as his economy minister.

-Macron, who served as Hollande’s personal economic advisor until June, replaces the far-leftist Arnaud Montebourg who lost his job a day earlier after describing France’s efforts to rein in its deficit spending as “financial absurdity.”
+Macron, who served as Hollande’s personal economic advisor until June, replaces the far-left Arnaud Montebourg, who lost his job after describing France’s efforts to rein in deficit spending as “financial absurdity.”

 Prime Minister Manuel Valls, speaking to France 2 television, said he would call a vote of confidence in parliament within the next two months.
-Given that such a vote is not mandatory, it suggests Valls believes he can win a majority in favor of his new cabinet.
+Given that such a vote is not mandatory, it suggests Valls believes he can win a majority for his new cabinet.

-Far leftists who are discontent with Valls’ efforts to trim spending and reduce taxes for employers could imperil their own jobs if they voted against the government.
-Hollande’s personal approving rating hit a 17 percent low last week in an Ipsos poll.
-If elections were called, the Socialists would probably lose their majority.
+Leftists who are dissatisfied with Valls’ efforts to trim spending and reduce taxes for employers could imperil their own jobs if they vote against the government.
+Hollande’s approving rating hit a 17-percent low last week in an Ipsos poll.
+If elections are called, the Socialists would probably lose their majority.

 Town between a reformist wing led by Valls and far leftists like Montebourg, Hollande, who won the 2012 presidential election against the conservative Nicholas Sarkozy with 51.6 percent support, has struggled to unite his party behind a convincing economic and fiscal program.

 The removal of Montebourg and his allies could give him and Valls the opportunity to push through deeper spending cuts and enact market reforms.

 The Economist, which has otherwise been critical of France’s lackluster economic performance, hopes so.

 “If Mr Valls wanted to send a message with his new government, Mr Macron is it,” the British newspaper writes.

 Macron’s appointment in itself will not make it much easier for Valls to enact reforms, such as liberalizing France’s labor market and cutting spending in order to finance a €30 to €40 billion payroll tax cut.